Bondi Beach: Lifesaving clubs

-Bondi Surf Bathers' Life Saving Club claims to be the world's first surf lifesaving club, and North Bondi Surf Life Saving Club is a federation club.
+Bondi Surf Bathers' Life Saving Club claims to be the world's first surf lifesaving club; North Bondi Surf Life Saving Club is a federation club.
 Both clubs were founded in 1907.
-Bondi members invented the surf reel and many other icons of lifesaving.
-Surf lifesavers from both clubs were involved in the largest rescue ever on a single day, known as 'Black Sunday'.
-Bondi holds the most Australian Surf Lifesaving Championship gold medals in R&R (rescue & resuscitation) and North Bondi holds the most gold medals in March Past.
+Club members invented the surf reel and many other icons of lifesaving.
+Surf lifesavers from both clubs were involved in the largest rescue ever on a single day, known as "Black Sunday".
+Bondi holds the most Australian Surf Lifesaving Championship gold medals in R&R (rescue & resuscitation), and North Bondi holds the most gold medals in March Past.

 Bondi Icebergs

 The Bondi Icebergs Swimming Club origin dates back to 1929 and owes its origins to the desire of a band of dedicated local lifesavers who wished to maintain their fitness during the winter months.
-They formed the Bondi Icebergs Winter Swimming Club and drew up a constitution and elected office bearers.
-Included in the constitution was a rule that to maintain membership it was mandatory that swimmers compete on three Sundays out of four for a period of five years.
+They formed the Bondi Icebergs Winter Swimming Club, drew up a constitution, and elected office bearers.
+Included in the constitution was a rule that to maintain membership it was mandatory that swimmers compete on three Sundays out of four each month for five years.